 Bob Bullock State History Museum

-The Bullock Museum and IMAX Theatre are temporarily closed to the public .
-The museum will reopen as circumstances allow.
+The Bullock Museum and IMAX Theatre are open on a limited capacity with timed entry from Wednesday through Sunday from 10 AM to 5 PM.
+Check IMAX and Texas Spirit Theater showtimes here.
 For online educational tools, interactive tours or galleries, and similar, please visit Texas History Online.

 Texas Parks & Wildlife Department